eficode-academy/kubernetes-katas/persistent-storage.md

 - `mountPath` is the path in the container to mount the volume to.
 For postgres, the database state is stored to the path `/var/lib/postgresql/data`
 - `subPath` should be `postgres`, and specifies a directory to be created within the volume.
 We need this because of a quirk with combining `AWS EBS` with Postgres.
-(If you are curious, why:
+(If you are curious why:
   <https://stackoverflow.com/a/51174380>)

 <details>